 Credit Cards are Reactive

 If being proactive is a habit of the highly successful, then the opposite must also be true.
 Credit cards (when not used properly) are reactive.
-Any time you have an unexpeted expense and you don’t have the money, you end up going into debt using your credit card.
-No bueno.
+Any time you have an unexpected expense and you don’t have the money, you end up going into debt using your credit card.

 If you long for a trip to paradise but don’t think you’ll ever be able to afford it, a sinking fund could be the way you can finally fulfill that dream.
 Once you are able to meet your monthly financial needs, you can start putting a little “extra” money aside at the end of each month.

-Another option is to fund your vacation sinking fund throughout the month whenever you notice a surplus in your bank account.
+Another option is to fund your vacation sinking fund throughout the month whenever you notice a surplus in your bank account or if you earn a little extra cash.
 The idea is that putting it into your sinking fund right away will prevent you from spending it on some other type of splurge in the meantime.

 Often people don’t think about saving for a new vehicle until their current one is beginning to show some age or wear and tear.
 However, at that point it is nearly too late.
 The time to begin saving for a new car is immediately after buying one.
-A new car sinking fund may also be able to prevent you having to pay a sucky car payment each month for years to come.
+A new car sinking fund will also be able to help you prevent a future car payment.

 The average monthly car payment is $482.
 If you made this payment into your sinking fund for 20 months, you would have almost $10k to buy another car.
-This is why proactive people have sinking funds 🙂
+This is why proactive people use them.

 Saving for repairs on your car, new or old, is also a good idea that could prevent you from having to go into debt debt in order to fix your main mode of transportation.